Course Information

 SkillsFuture Credit

-All Singaporeans aged 25 years and above can use their $500 SkillsFuture Credit from the government to pay for a wide range of courses.
+All Singaporeans aged 25 and above can use their $500 SkillsFuture Credit from the government to pay for a wide range of approved skills-related courses.
+Visit the SkillsFuture Credit website to choose from the courses available on the Training Exchange course directory.
 The credits can be used on top of existing course fee subsidies/funding.
 This is only applicable for self-sponsored applicants and must be applied via the SkillsFuture Portal.
 More details on the SkillsFuture Credit Claims will be advised upon admission into the course.
-Find out more about SkillsFuture Credit here.

 Union Training Assistance Programme (UTAP)